 Explore the rankings

-No matter how much you already know about university options in the UK, you can learn even more detail about individual universities and how they compare with each other by using the World University Rankings and the subject rankings.
+No matter how much you already know about university options in the UK, you can learn even more detail about individual universities and how they compare with each other by using the Times Higher Education World University Rankings and the subject rankings.

-The new interactive rankings table lets you filter universities by country, so if you type in “UK” you can see the rank of all UK universities in the top 800.
-You can click on a university to see more information on its profile, but you can also sort just the UK universities by a performance score such as Teaching or Innovation, or a “key statistic” such as gender ratio of students or staff-to-student ratio.
+The interactive rankings tables lets you filter universities by country, so if you type in “UK” you can see the rank of all UK universities in the top 1,000.
+You can click on a university to see more information on its profile, but you can also sort just the UK universities by a performance score such as teaching or innovation, or a “key statistic” such as gender ratio of students or staff-to-student ratio.

 For example, let’s imagine that you want to study engineering and you hope to get some industry experience during or after your degree course.
-You might want to know which UK university is best for Innovation – ie, which earns the most money from working with industry.
-Sorting the table by industry income reveals that the University of Oxford comes out top.
+You might want to know which UK university is best for innovation – ie, which earns the most money from working with industry.

 While you are sorting by various factors, you can save universities that interest you by adding them to a personal list.
 You can create a list of “best universities in the UK for innovation” and “universities in Northern England”, for example, and then use both when making your decision.